rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Criando Templates.md

 ### Creating CLAB Templates

 To create your own CLAB templates, follow the example structure and format provided.
-You can create `.j2` files, remembering that the file name should be the platform name for each device type, and customize the settings as needed.
+You can create `.j2` files, remembering that the filename should be the platform name for each device type, and customize the configurations as needed.
 Save your templates in the `templates/clab/kinds/` directory of your NetReplica environment.

-By creating and using CLAB templates, you have the flexibility to define how devices will be provisioned and configured within the CLAB environment, allowing for accurate replication of your network.
+By creating and using CLAB templates, you have the flexibility to define how devices will be provisioned and configured within the CLAB environment, allowing for precise replication of your network.

-Example of the junos junos.j2 template
+Example of the junos template junos.j2

 ```yaml
 {{ name }}: